VTTI Operational Support

 VTTI also has its own vehicle fleet, which is uniquely instrumented for specific experiments.Learn More

 VTTI's data center infrastructure is a large, complex, and continually evolving environment supporting the institute's mission by providing the foundation for VTTI's data-intensive scientific research programs, including peta-scale studies such as the National Academies of Science – Transportation Research Board's “Second Strategic Highway Research Program” (SHRP 2) Naturalistic Driving Study.Learn More

-VTTI houses close to 90% of the national and international continuous naturalistic driving data in the world.
+VTTI is one of the largest repositories of naturalistic driving data in the world.
 With on-site data reduction labs and extensive analysis experience, the institute realized the role it could play in helping others mine and reduce VTTI data to answer research questions about driver behavior and performance.Learn More